 The Xigmatek XAF series of fans features a new wave like blade technology that is promoted and claimed by XIgmatek themselves to be able to push more air while still maintaining a relatively quiet operation.
 Is this new technology simply a gimmick or does it really work?
 Read on to watch a video unboxing and review or to simply find out how the fan performs!
 Continue reading

 Spent the morning fixing up 3 new fans into my rig.
 One was a kaze-maru 140mm fan, and the two others were red LED coolermaster fans.
 Fixed them up into my casing (Coolermaster 690) and that alone took me around 2 hours or so.
-Yeah I’m a total greenhorn in such stuff.
-Glad that I spent that amount of time though for I understood much more about my computer and how to fix one.
+Get Computer Repair has a Microsoft Certified Professional working there so I generally go to them for my computer problems but I am glad that I spent that amount of time doing it myself.
+Now I understood much more about my computer and how to fix one.
 Actually, after taking a look at the different wirings and where they went etc, I found out that it ain’t very difficult to build one yourself.
 I’ve so far fixed a graphics card myself and setup additional fans.
 Little by little I’m getting more and more used with this custom computer building thing.

 If you’ve followed my stories, you’ve known that I’ve recently purchased a whole new computer except for the graphics card.
 This in other words meant that I bought a nice shirt, a nice pants, a nice pair of shoes, funky socks and an awesome pair of sunglasses.
 However, my undergarment is 3 years old it is starting to itch.
 I’ve not gotten a graphics card due to the thinking that its price would drop (definitely would) and that I would get a good price for a good card in the near future.
 It wasn’t too much into the future (Good Friday 10/4/09) that I’ve purchased a graphics card due to some kind of promotion/offer.
 Also on that day (Good Friday), my cousin’s uncle told me that he had a spare card for it couldn’t work on his Starhub free computer.
 That itself acts as an catalyse for the purchase of a new card.
 Continue reading